Manoa and Nuuanu

 The Manoa Falls Trail, similar to the Lulumahu Falls, are a must see as well.
 The thick bamboo forest makes this trail a fun pursuit.
 It’s easy enough for kids, so the whole family can enjoy a beautiful day out.

 Nuuanu also offers a few interesting hiking trails.
 Close enough to the Lulumahu Falls, one could head over to the Kaniakapupu Ruins after you’re done with the falls.
 Kaniakapupu Ruins, also known as the Summer home for King Kamehameha III, is rich in history and beauty.
-It is believed to have been build in 1847, but after a few decades the home was abandoned for unknown reasons, and to this day some walls still stand.
+It is believed to have been built in 1847, but after a few decades the home was abandoned for unknown reasons, and to this day some walls still stand.

 For more information on exclusive Manoa & Nuuanu estates in Oahu or to schedule a private showing of the finest estates contact Hawaii's elite luxury real estate agent Anne Hogan Perry.